The Pullbacks of Principal Coactions: The pullback picture of the standard quantum Hopf fibration

-One easily checks that the image of a Poincar\'e-Birkhoff-Witt basis of $\SUq$ remains linearly independent, so $\iota$ is injective and we can consider $\SUq$ as a subalgebra of $P$.
-In particular, we have $M_{-N}\subseteq L_N$ as left $\Sq$-modules.
+One easily checks that the image of a Poincar\'e-Birkhoff-Witt basis of $\SUq$ remains linearly independent, so that $\iota$ is injective and we can consider $\SUq$ as a subalgebra of $\PW$.
+In particular, we have $\iota(M_{N})\subseteq L_N$ as left $\Sq$-modules.
 (See Section~\ref{sPs} and Section~\ref{fpa} for the definitions of $M_N$ and $L_N$, respectively.)

-The main objective of this section is to establish an $\CS$-comodule $C^*$-algebra isomorphism $\CSUq\cong\bar P$.
+The main objective of this section is to establish an $\rmU$-$C^*$-algebra isomorphism between $\CSUq$ and $\barP $.
 The universal $C^*$-algebra $\CSUq$ of $\SUq$ has been studied in \cite{MNW} and \cite{W}.
-Here we shall use the fact from \cite[Corollary 2.3]{MNW} that $\CSUq$ is generated by the operators $\hat\ha$ and $\hat\hc$ acting on the Hilbert space $\lN\bar\otimes\ell_2(\Z)$ by
+Here we shall use the fact from \cite[Corollary 2.3]{MNW} that a faithful *-representation $\hat\rho$ of $\CSUq$ on the Hilbert space $\lN\barot\ell_2(\Z)$ is given by